AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization

-\textbf{Bidirectional Preference Reasoning.} Existing recommendation methods often treat predicting the next interacted item as the sole positive target, while leaving the complementary negative preference signal under-exploited.
-However, ranking errors in practice often stem from subtle confusions among top candidates, where the agent not only needs to identify what the user is likely to click, but also to explicitly recognize what the user is less likely to choose under the same context.
-Training only on the positive direction provides one-sided supervision and may yield weak preference boundaries when hard competitors are highly similar.
+\paragraph{Bidirectional Preference Reasoning} The mined hard pairs expose challenging cases where the current agent fails to distinguish the true preference from strong competitors.
+The agent not only needs to identify what the user is likely to click, but also to explicitly recognize what the user is less likely to choose under the same context.
+However, training only on the positive direction provides one-sided supervision: the hard negative is used as a contrastive counterpart, while the reason why it should be rejected remains under-explored.
+To overcome the limitations of one-sided supervision, we propose \emph{bidirectional preference reasoning}, a training mechanism that turns each hard pair into two complementary tasks, thereby enhancing the agent's versatility in recommendation.

-To overcome the limitations of one-sided supervision, we propose \emph{bidirectional preference reasoning}, a novel training mechanism designed to fully exploit the preference signals latent in hard negative pairs.
-Given a mined hard preference pair $(c^+, c^-)$ under the same user context $x_u$, we refine the agent via bidirectional preference reasoning from two symmetric perspectives: \begin{itemize}[leftmargin=10pt,topsep=5pt,itemsep=0.2pt] \item \textbf{Positive Direction:} We first task the agent with the standard objective: identifying the item that the user is more likely to interact with next.
-This reinforces the agent's ability to recognize matching attributes between the user context and the ground-truth item $c^+$.
+Given a mined hard preference pair $(c^+, c^-)$ under the same user context $x_u$, we refine the agent via bidirectional preference reasoning from two symmetric directions: \begin{itemize}[leftmargin=10pt,topsep=5pt,itemsep=0.2pt] \item \textbf{Positive Direction:} We first task the agent with the standard objective: identifying the item that the user is more likely to interact with next.
+This reinforces the agent's ability to recognize matching attributes between the user behavior and the ground-truth item $c^+$.

 \item \textbf{Negative Direction:} We introduce a counter-perspective task where the agent must explicitly identify the item the user is less likely to choose.
-This forces the agent to actively deliberate on the specific shortcomings or mismatching features of the hard negative item $c^{-}$ relative to the user's history, rather than simply treating it as a background non-positive sample.
+This forces the agent to actively deliberate on the specific shortcomings or mismatching features of the hard negative item $c^{-}$ relative to the user's history, rather than simply treating it as a background non-positive sample. \end{itemize} A prompt example of the PPR task is provided in Appendix~\ref{app:prompt}.
+Both directions share the same structured output format but differ in the queried perspective, thereby providing complementary learning signals for enhancing the agent's capability.